jeannepietropaoli/to_do_list/README.md

 # to_do_list

+## Live version

 https://jeannepietropaoli.github.io/to_do_list/

+## Description

+Project inside the Odin Project's Full Stack JavaScript course.

+To learn more about The Odin Project : https://www.theodinproject.com/

+To learn more about the specific exercise : https://www.theodinproject.com/lessons/node-path-javascript-todo-list

-The goal of this project is to create a to-do list app.
+The goal of this project is to create a dynamic to-do list app.

-‘todos’ must be dynamically created objects, using either factories or constructors/classes to generate them.

-todo-items are going to have a title, description, dueDate and priority and an edit and delete functions.

-The app should have projects that can also be dynamically created and each project should have its own to-do list.
+## Skills to practice

+- Using factories or classes to dynamically create tasks objects
+- Discovering and using a module bundler : webpack
-With this app we should try to separate the application logic (i.e. creating new todos, setting todos as complete, changing todo priority etc.) from the DOM-related stuff.
-We have to keep all of those things in separate modules.
+- Try to separate the application logic (i.e. creating new todos, setting todos as complete, changing todo priority etc.) from the DOM-related stuff by creating their own modules

-As I am already using webpack, a good practice would also be to add an external library such as date-fns for formatting and manipulating dates and times.

-Finally the goal is to add some persistence to this todo app when the user refreshes the page, using the Web Storage API, in particular localStorage.
+- Using the Web Storage API, in particular localStorage, to add some persistence to this todo app when the user refreshes the page

+## Features
+- Create a project and its own to-do list
+- Switch between projects
+- Create a task inside of a specific project
+- Each task has a title, description, dueDate and priority (depending on the current date)
+- Tasks can be edited and deleted
+- Tasks have visual cues about their priority and status
+- Save in localStorage the projects and to-do lists of the user

+## Improvements

+As a first bigger scale project and a first time using webpack for this kind of project, the code would need lots of improvments to be clean.
+My code is very tightly coupled and hard to debug.
+Good first experience with webpack but got a bit overwhelmed.

+- Breaking code into smaller purer functions.
+- Organizing my assets into a folder of its own
+- TDD from the start could have been a good way of splitting the tasks of this project into small, easily solvable chunks and not get overwhelmed by the complexity and bugs